San José State University

 = 939.565346 MeV

 For nuclear transitions there is no universally accepted model for computing the potential and kinetic energies of nuclear states.
 The Yukawa model could be used for such a computation but generally it is not.
 There is no generally accepted theory explaining the mass deficits of nuclei.
-This phenomenon remains an enigma.
+The phenomenon of mass deficits remains an enigma.
 Nevertheless the mass deficits of almost three thousand different nuclides have been computed and expressed as binding energy; i.e., the energy that would have to be supplied in order to break the nuclide up into its presumed constituent components of protons and neutrons.
-Of the nearly three thousand nuclides all but one have a positive binding energy.
+Of the nearly three thousand nuclides all but one have a positive binding energies.
 That exception is the beryllium isotope with four protons and one neutron, Be5.
 Be5 has a binding energy of −0.75 MeV.
 This suggests that there might be an error in the estimated value of the mass of the neutron.
-The error is not empirical but rather conceptual; i.e., assuming the mass deficit of the deuteron is equal to the energy of the gamma ray emitted or absorbed in its formation or breakup.
+The error is not empirical but rather conceptual; i.e., from assuming the mass deficit of the deuteron is equal to the energy of the gamma ray emitted or absorbed in its formation or breakup.

 However it is quite plausible that for nuclear transitions that a more complex allocation of energy changes prevail than the assumed D=B and A=C. For example, it might be that C=A/2 and D=B+A/2.
 If the mass deficit of the deuteron were 3 MeV instead of the assumed 2.22457 MeV then the mass of the neutron would be 940.340776 MeV instead of 939.565346 MeV.
 This would make the mass deficit of Be5 a postive 0.02543 MeV instead of a negative 0.75 MeV.